LaMonica McIver

 LaMonica R. McIver (born June 20, 1986) is an American politician serving as the U.S. representative for since 2024.
 A member of the Democratic Party, she served on the Newark municipal council from 2018 to 2024.
 McIver was first elected to Congress in a September 2024 special election to succeed Donald Payne Jr. in Congress, who died in office in April.

-On June 10, 2025, McIver was indicted by a grand jury for "forcibly impeding and interfering with federal officers", which carries a maximum sentence of 17 years in prison.
+McIver was one of a number of politicians who attempted a legal Congressional oversight visit to a Newark ICE detention facility in 2025.
+McIver was indicted by a grand jury for "forcibly impeding and interfering with federal officers" during the visit, which carries a maximum sentence of 17 years in prison.
 She has disputed the charges, claiming that they are political in nature.

 Early life and career

 McIver was born in Newark, New Jersey, on June 20, 1986, the oldest of four children.
 She grew up in the city's Central Ward, and graduated from Central High School in 2004.
 Her mother struggled with substance abuse as McIver was growing up.
 McIver was the first in her family to attend college, and she graduated from Bloomfield College with a degree in English Literature and from Seton Hall University with a master’s degree in educational leadership and policy.
 Prior to entering politics, McIver worked as a personnel director for Montclair Public Schools and public affairs manager for Newark's Public Service Enterprise Group.
 She co-founded a non-profit, Newark G.A.L.S., to foster leadership in young women and girls, and was active with another Newark non-profit, the Believe in Newark Foundation.
 She is married, and she and her husband have a daughter.

 Ras Baraka was her fifth grade teacher, and McIver first developed an interest in politics while handing out flyers to support his campaign for city council.
 The New York Times described Baraka as playing "a key role in shepherding her career".

 McIver was elected to the Municipal Council of Newark in 2018 and became its president in 2022.
 She resigned from the council presidency in 2024 (while remaining a council member) to focus on her congressional campaign.